ed-syspertec/Virtel/docs/manuals/virtel/Virtel458UG/User_Guide.rst

 ::

-    //CLI-DIR - custJS.myOptions.js
+   //CLI-DIR - custJS.global.js
-    //Add Print Button To Toolbar
+   // Add Print Button To Toolbar
     function after_standardInit() {
         addtoolbarbutton(000,"../print.ico","Print Screen",do_print);
     }

+    function do_print() {
+      window.print();
+    }

 .. note:: The print.ico should also be uploaded to the CLI-DIR directory.

 This has the effect of changing the tool bar for all transactions which is not what is required.
-The transactions under WEB2HOST will require there option field to be set to "compatibility" to ensure that the default toolbar is shown.
+The transactions under WEB2HOST will require their option fields to be set to "compatibility" to ensure that the default toolbar is shown.

 |image98|

 .. index::
-   pair: TRansaction level modifications; Customization
+   pair: Transaction level modifications; Customization

 Transaction level modifications (Individual transactions)
 ---------------------------------------------------------